 Why is the KYC process important?

-KYC procedures defined by banks involve all the necessary actions to make sure their customers are real, assess, and monitor risks.
+KYC procedures defined by banks involve all the necessary actions to ensure their customers are real and assess and monitor risks.

 KYC process includes ID card verification, face verification, document verification such as utility bills as proof of address, and biometric verification.